jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## Auto Detect Output

-Automatic output format detection with Protobuf support

-This adapter works like the `DefaultOutputAdapter`, but it can also handle Protobuf classes:
+Automatic output format detection with Protobuf support operates like the `DefaultOutputAdapter`, but it can also handle Protobuf classes:

 ```
 from frogml.sdk.model.adapters import ProtoInputAdapter, AutodetectOutputAdapter